J Idioms

 join the fray

-- join a fight or argument
+- to join a fight or argument

 I did not want to join the fray and argue with the other members of the group.